Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Method

 where $\mathbf{\epsilon}_q \sim \mathcal{N}(\vzero, \mathbf{I})$ is a noise vector of the appropriate size.
 The underlying field is solely defined by the context set, and the query set are the function evaluations to be de-noised.
 The resulting \textit{score field} model is formulated as follows, $\hat{\mathbf{\epsilon}_q} = \epsilon_\theta(\rmC_t, t, \rmQ_t)$.

-Using the explicit field characterization and the score field network, we obtain the training and inference procedures in Alg.~\ref{alg:training} and Alg.~\ref{alg:sampling}, respectively, which are accompanied by illustrative examples of sampling a field encoding a Gaussian mixture model over the manifold (\ie \ the bunny).
+Using the explicit field characterization and the score field network, we obtain the training and inference procedures in Alg.~\ref{alg:training} and Alg.~\ref{alg:sampling}, respectively, which are accompanied by illustrative examples of sampling a conformer field.
 For training, we uniformly sample context and query sets from $f_0 \sim \mathrm{Uniform}(q(f_0))$ and only corrupt their signal using the forward process in Eq.~\eqref{eq:forward_pairs} and Eq.~\eqref{eq:forward_query}.
 We train the score field network $\epsilon_\theta$ to denoise the signal portion of the query set, given the context set.
-During sampling, to generate a conformer fields $f_0 \sim p_\theta(f_0)$ we first define a query set $\rmQ_T~=~[\varphi(\mathcal{V}_q),~\rmY_{(q, T)} \sim~\mathcal{N}(\vzero,~\rmI)]$ of random values to be de-noised.
+During sampling, to generate a conformer fields $f_0 \sim p_\theta(f_0)$ we first define a query set $\rmQ_T~=~[\varphi(\mathcal{V}_q),~\rmY_{(q, T)} \sim~\mathcal{N}(\vzero,~\rmI)]$ of random atom positions to be de-noised.
 We set the context set to be a random subset of the query set.
 We use the context set to denoise the query set and follow ancestral sampling as in the vanilla DDPM \citep{ddpm}.
 Note that during inference the eigen-function representation $\varphi(v)$ of the context and query sets does not change, only their corresponding signal value (\eg \ their 3D position).